reubenmiller/thin-edge.io/docs/src/references/mqtt-topic-guidelines.md

    (e.g: `tedge-agent-abcaa88d-8e4f-4272-84fc-fead2a8890b0`) or something like that,
    it would be better to avoid this, as they are really not very user friendly.
    Hence, service ids must be namespaced under each device that it is running on.
-1. **TO BE CONFIRMED** Child device ids also must be namespaced under their direct parent so that conflicts can be avoided even if another parent device has child devices with the same id.
+1. Child device ids also must be namespaced under their direct parent so that conflicts can be avoided even if another parent device has a child device with the same id.
    It is okay to expect all devices connected to a device to have unique ids, but expecting those to be unique across an entire fleet could be far-fetched.
 1. If all child devices in a fleet can not guarantee uniqueness in their IDs,